 Responsibilities: Tasks may include cataloging art books, audio, and video recordings; establishing a system for accessioning new materials; and processing, labeling, and archiving materials.
 Depending on particular experience and interests, the position may also involve helping to organize public events with staff and Artists in Residence; researching grant opportunities; partnering with local libraries and educational institutions to share resources; soliciting donations from publishers and peer institutions; digitizing collections and researching new database systems; and continuing publication trades with peer organizations.

 Qualifications: Interns should possess excellent written and oral communication skills and be comfortable working with Apple computers.
 Basic understanding of digital photography, Photoshop, and simple video editing is helpful depending on the projects undertaken.
 Ideal candidates will be comfortable with basic cataloging systems and archival handling, will be highly organized, and will enjoy implementing and maintaining systems for collection and categorization.

-Dates: Openings available beginning early March 2014.
-Applications accepted on an ongoing basis.
+Dates: Applications accepted on an ongoing basis.
+Long-term engagement preferred (6-9 months or more).

 Hours: 5-8 hrs/week + as needed; flexible schedule.

 Contact: Email a resume and brief cover letter to Roya Amirsoleymani, Community Engagement Manager, at [email protected]